determine whether consumer products involved in accidents were defective, in regard to safety, in:

 - personal watercraft ("jet skis")

-about equipment involved in fires and explosions
+about equipment involved in fires and explosions (in another website in separate adjoining browser tabs)

 - gas-fired residential furnaces and heat circulation systems